ycariaco/ycariaco.github.io/_pages/placenta.md

 <div class="placenta-page">

-  <p>The placenta is a temporary powerhouse created by the embryo to nurture, protect, and support life.
-Far from a passive sieve, it acts as a dynamic biological interface between mother and baby, continuously reading environmental cues to dictate the course of pregnancy.</p>
+  <p>The placenta is a temporary, fetal-derived organ that supports pregnancy by connecting maternal physiology with fetal development.
+It is not simply a barrier.
+It senses changes in the maternal environment and adjusts transport, vascular, endocrine, and immune functions that help regulate fetal growth.</p>

-  <p>In our laboratory, we study the placenta as an active biosensor.
-It continuously decodes complex maternal signals—including metabolic shifts, inflammation, oxygenation fluctuations, and environmental exposures.
-By interpreting these inputs, the placenta dynamically adjusts its cellular, vascular, and transport programs to optimize fetal development.</p>
+  <p>In the Cariaco Lab, we study the placenta as an active biological interface.
+We ask how maternal signals such as metabolism, inflammation, oxygenation, medications, and environmental exposures reshape placental structure and function.</p>

   <figure class="placenta-figure-slot" aria-labelledby="fig1-human-placenta-caption">
     <img